Who can do the Diploma of Business (Governance)? What are the pre-requisites?

 Yes.
-Students may choose to enrol without receiving an iPad mini (a recommended learning tool for this course) and their fees will be reduced by $300.
+Students may choose to enrol without receiving an iPad (a recommended learning tool for this course) and their fees will be reduced by $300.
 Students who elect to bring their own substitute device will be provided with links to download reference materials.
 Our sustainability policy prevents us from printing copies of these materials

 How do I pay?